cjorosco/Portfolio/Project2_Cancer_EDA/README.md

 ### Technical Specifications:

-The code is written in Python version 3.8, Jupyter notebooks, and uses the Pandas libraries to manipulate the dataframes.
+The code is written in Python version 3.8, Jupyter Notebooks, Sqlite DB, and uses the Pandas libraries to manipulate the dataframes.
 The Lung_Cancer_EDA uses an API for data retrieval.
 An attempt was made to access the CDC DB using the Socrata API and the soapy wrapper provided on the CDC website , https://data.cdc.gov/stories/s/Overview-of-Enablement-Resources/kzjj-25rr/.
 There was an error so the actual call to the endpoint uses the Requests library.
 The URL for the endpoint is:
 'https://chronicdata.cdc.gov/resource/u9ek-bct3.json?&$limit=5000&yearstart=2010&question=Cancer of the lung and bronchus, mortality'.

 The data for all 3 notebooks came from (State Cancer Profiles > Death Rates Table, n.d.).

 ### Files:

-There are 2 notebooks for this project.
+There are 6 files in this repo with 2 files for each sub project.

 * [Lung_Cancer_EDA_notebook - Jupyter Notebook](./Lung_Cancer_EDA_notebook.ipynb)
 * [Lung_Cancer_EDA_notebook - Notebook in PDF format](./Lung_Cancer_EDA_notebook.pdf)